daniilidis-group/grasp_multicam/website/content/index.md

 experimental devices made by the
 [Open Source Robotics Foundation](https://www.openrobotics.org/).
-For some sequences, the data set was recorded by simply carrying around the robot to which sensors were attached to, in other cases, a simple rig was cobbled together.
+For some sequences, the data set was recorded by simply carrying around the robot to which the sensors were attached to.
+In other cases, a simple rig was cobbled together.

 <table>